 - Class 100 Cleanroom.
 The #1 requirement – a professional data recovery service should have a cleanroom to protect the sensitive parts of your drive from particles.

 - Free estimate.
-Some services can give you a rough quotation over the phone after you explained the issues with your USB.
+Some services can give you a rough quotation over the phone after you explain the issues with your USB.

 - Charges per hour.
 Avoid data recovery companies that charge per GB or MB of recovered data.
 It doesn’t work that way.